AnyStatus/anystatus.github.io/_posts/2019-04-20-tfs-build-status-notifications.md

 Still using email notifications from your TFS server?
 Download AnyStatus and start getting build notifications directly to your desktop.

-## Overview
+## What is AnyStatus?

-AnyStatus is a lightweight desktop notifications app designed to show statuses of various CI/CD tools such as Team Foundation Server, Azure DevOps, Jenkins, TeamCity and AppVeyor, all in a single dashboard on your desktop.
-These include, builds, releases, jobs, deployment environments, work items and more.
-In addition to CI/CD pipelines, AnyStatus provides basic monitoring capabilities to monitor the health state and availability of deployment environments.
-AnyStatus is available as desktop application for Windows and Visual Studio extension.
+AnyStatus is a lightweight desktop application for Windows that brings together metrics and events from various sources into one simple dashboard.
+Examples include, Team Foundation Server, Azure DevOps, Jenkins, TeamCity, AppVeyor, Health Checks, Databases, Operating System Metrics and [more](/docs/plugins).
+A system tray icon is used to show the overall status.
+It's also available as Visual Studio extension.
 [Learn more](/)

-## Get TFS build status notifications
+## TFS Build Status Notifications

+AnyStatus provides and easy way to visualize the status and progress of TFS builds on one or more TFS servers.
+You can queue new builds straight from the dashboard.
+When a build status is changed, a desktop notification is displayed to alert the new status.
+You can also customize the status notifications or setup custom actions using AnyStatus triggers.

+## Getting Started

 To get build status notifications from TFS, download and install AnyStatus from our [Downloads](/downloads) page.
 Launch AnyStatus from the Windows Start Menu and use the <i class="fas fa-plus"></i> button to add a new widget to the dashboard.
 Alternatively, you can use the *Context Menu > Add Widget* option.
 Next, in the Add Widget Wizard select the **DevOps** category and then **TFS Build** widget.

 1. Enter a name for the widget.